MicrosoftDocs/PlayReady/Docs/Overview/servers.md

 ## PlayReady Domain Server

-An optional PlayReady domain Server allows you to manage content access for multiple clients through a single entity.
+An optional PlayReady Domain Server allows you to manage content access for multiple clients through a single entity.
 Domains provide simplified and more robust service access for multiple clients, including mobile device clients.

 > [!NOTE]
 > A PlayReady domain is not the same as network or Web domains.